cision/rover-ui/src/components/InputTime/README.md

 ### Coming soon

-- Add an optional dropdown that lets the user select a time quickly
+- For the optional time picker dropdown
-  - Needs to center selection on current
+  - Should center selection on current
   - Should have keyboard support (up arrow / down arrow for iterating through menu items)
   - Dropdown should have "focus" mode, where the dropdown is always visible when the time field is focused